 # mkdir /mnt/iso

-Create a working directory to store ISO images:
+Create a working directory to hold the contents of all the ISOs:

-Repeat the above step for each ISO until you have copied all the data from the Content ISO images into
+Repeat the above step for each ISO until you have copied all the data from the Content ISOs into

 If required, remove the empty directory used as the mount point:

 # rmdir /mnt/iso

 If required, remove the temporary working directory and its contents to regain the space: